bmaggiano/pizzanomics/README.md

 1. A chef/owner dashboard which allows for chefs and owners to view their inventory in a more database related manner.
 2. A chef/owner settings page which allows for the owner or chef to update their profile information, password and delete their account.
+3. Google authentication for ease of sign ups and log in.